CC Sabathia sheds tears as family reads tributes

 “Nineteen years of kind of pitching the way that I have, like emotionally, I’m kind of exhausted,” he said.
 “It will be good next year to just kind of give that a break and my body a break, but I’ll definitely miss the guys, the relationships I have in here.”

-New York appears headed toward a postseason rotation of Masahiro Tanaka, James Paxton, Luis Severino and J.A.
-Happ.
-Sabathia is getting switched to a relief role he filled just once, when he allowed a run at Detroit as the Yankees lost Game of the AL Division Series.
+New York seems set on a postseason rotation of Masahiro Tanaka, James Paxton, Luis Severino.
+Sabathia and J.A.
+Happ are switching to a relief role.

+Sabathia pitched out of the bullpen just once, when he allowed a run at Detroit as the Yankees lost Game of the AL Division Series.
+He will start at inning Tuesday at Tampa Bay, then pitch again next weekend at Texas, perhaps entering mid-inning.

 “I’m nervous.
 I’m excited,” he said.
 “I don’t know what to expect.”